Intarsia

 Intarsia is a form of wood inlaying that is similar to marquetry.
-The practice dates from before the seventh century AD.
+The practice dates from before the 7th century AD.
 The technique inserts sections of wood (at times with contrasting ivory or bone, or mother-of-pearl) within the solid wood matrix of floors and walls or of tabletops and other furniture; by contrast marquetry assembles a pattern out of veneers glued upon the carcass.

 Certosina is a variant also using pieces of ivory, bone or mother of pearl.
-Intarsia is mostly used of Italian, or at least European work.
+Intarsia is mostly used in Italian, or at least European work.
 Similar techniques are found over much of Asia and the Middle East.

 The word is from the Italian, derived from Arabic.

 History

+Overview

 When Egypt came under Arab rule in the seventh century, indigenous arts of intarsia and wood inlay, which lent themselves to non-representational decors and tiling patterns, spread throughout the Maghreb.
 The technique of intarsia was already perfected in Islamic North Africa before it was introduced into Christian Europe through Sicily and Andalusia.
 The art was further developed in Siena and by Sienese masters at the cathedral of Orvieto, where figurative intarsia made their first appearance, c.
 1330 and continuing into the 15th century and in northern Italy in the fifteenth and sixteenth centuries, spreading to German centers and introduced into London by Flemish craftsmen in the later sixteenth century.
 The most elaborate examples of intarsia can be found in cabinets of this period, which were items of great luxury and prestige.
 Multiple colors could be used by exploiting differently-colored spalted woods.
 After about 1620, marquetry tended to supplant intarsia in urbane cabinet work.

 Intarsia gained popularity in the United States in the 1980s as a wooden art technique using a band saw or scroll saw.
 Early practitioners made money both by selling their art, and by selling patterns for others to use.
 In France Georges Vriz proposed a new method for marquetry.
-Contrary to other techniques, based on a decoration "flat" made of wood or other material, George Virz superimposed the layers of wood using thin, transparent elements that impart color and depth.
+Contrary to other techniques, based on a decoration "flat" made of wood or other material, Vriz superimposed the layers of wood using thin, transparent elements that impart color and depth.